An NPR best book of the year!

 The genres I represent, and the types of books that most interest me within a given genre, follow.

 Literary fiction – I’m an avid reader of literary fiction, and what lights up my cerebral cortex here are more plot-driven novels with a strong emotional core, which engage in areas beyond and outside the middle-class concerns endemic to a large swath of books published in this genre.
-Two examples of (non-client) novels I particularly enjoyed are Ruth Ozeki’s A TALE FOR THE TIME BEING and Junot Díaz’s THE BRIEF WONDROUS LIFE OF OSCAR WAO.
+Two examples of (non-client) novels from the last few years that I particularly enjoyed are Ruth Ozeki’s A TALE FOR THE TIME BEING and Louise Erdrich’s ROUND HOUSE.

 Middle Grade – Middle grade novels have a special resonance for me, because the genre has such breadth.
 Here, I’m also interested in both realistic/contemporary and sf/fantasy.
-Two examples of novels that I really enjoyed are Nancy Farmer (now a client!)’s THE EAR, THE EYE, AND THE ARM, and (non-client) Rebecca Stead’s WHEN YOU REACH ME.
+Two examples of (non-client) novels that I really enjoyed are Dianna Wynne Jones’ classic HOWL’S MOVING CASTLE and Rebecca Stead’s WHEN YOU REACH ME.

 Science – I have wide-ranging interests here that include the physical, earth, life, medical, and social sciences.
 Science books most likely to appeal to me tend to deal with specific topics, and sometimes unlikely ones.
 Example of (non-client) books in this vein that I enjoyed are Rebecca Skloot’s THE IMMORTAL LIFE OF HENRIETTA LACKS, and especially Mary Roach’s STIFF.

-Narrative nonfiction – Here, I’m interested in memoirs that take on issues that extend beyond those in the author’s own life (two non-client examples I enjoyed being Rory Stewart’s THE PLACES IN BETWEEN and Christopher McDougall’s BORN TO RUN), travel narratives that are socially engaged and possess an individual stamp (one great non-client example being Bill Bryson’s A WALK IN THE WOODS), and in ‘nonfiction novels’ (one non-client example I was disturbed by being Dave Eggers’ ZEITOUN).
+Narrative nonfiction – Here, I’m interested in memoirs that take on issues that extend beyond those in the author’s own life, travel narratives that are socially engaged and possess an individual stamp, and in ‘nonfiction novels.’

 Graphic novels and comics: